Embedding-based Music Emotion Recognition Using Composite Loss: Introduction

-Fig.~\ref{fig:oneway-CMER} shows a comparison between a standard CMER approach and the aforementioned categorical and continuous MER approaches.
-While the latter respectively aim to estimate discrete general emotions and specific continuous emotions, the former projects music samples and emotions into the embedding space. \textit{Embeddings} of music samples with similar features as well as embeddings of emotions with similar arousal/valence intensities are located close to each other, where an `embedding' refers to the vector representation of a music sample or an emotion in the embedding space.
-CMER can identify general emotions because similar emotions are gathered close to each other in terms of their embeddings.
-It can be noted that music samples and specific emotions which are highly relevant to those music samples are projected in proximity, that is, their fine-grained relations are preserved in the embedding space.
-This way, CMER can treat both of general and specific emotions.
+In this paper, we propose an \textit{Embedding-based Music Emotion Recognition} (EMER) approach that performs bidirectional retrieval based on the continuous model of emotions.
+Our approach can directly analyse the similarity between music and emotion in the embedding space, where an embedding designates here the vector representation of a music sample or an emotion in the embedding space.
+Fig.~\ref{fig:oneway-CMER} shows a standard EMER approach that projects music samples and emotions into an embedding space, in such a way that associated music and emotions are close to each other in the embedding space.
+This allows it to identify general emotions because similar emotions are gathered close to each other in terms of their embeddings.
+It can be noted that by projecting highly associated music samples and specific emotions in proximity, their fine-grained relations are preserved in the embedding space.
+This way, EMER can treat both of general and specific emotions.
+Once both music and emotion encoders are trained, they can be used to obtain the embeddings of a query and test samples, and rank the latter by decreasing similarities to the query in the embedding space.

-In addition, emotional intensities are inherently uncertain because they are subjectively annotated according to human perceptions which are highly influenced by many factors such as age, personality, cultural background and surrounding conditions~\cite{MER2012_survey, Yang_fazzy_class}.
-Most of existing MER approaches ignore this emotional uncertainty using potentially inaccurate emotional intensities as labels.
-Emotional uncertainty could cause embeddings to be inaccurate and thus negatively impact the performances of the recognition system.
+One challenge when working directly with emotional ratings is that they are inherently uncertain, because they are subjectively annotated according to human perceptions which are highly influenced by many factors such as age, personality, cultural background and surrounding conditions~\cite{han2022_survey,Yang_fazzy_class}.
+We refer to this phenomenon as \textit{emotional uncertainty}.
+On the one hand, some existing MER approaches bypass this problem by extracting emotion-related information from sources that are more reliable than individual subjective reports, such as music tags~\cite{won2021-tag, ferraro2021} or lyrics~\cite{shang2021, won2021-text}.
+On the other hand, many other past work directly use subjective emotion ratings without considering emotional uncertainty, and assume that the provided annotations are completely correct.
+This uncertainty could however cause the trained models to be either inaccurate or biased, and thus negatively impact the recognition performances.